Magical magnesium – are you getting enough?

 Many women are not getting enough magnesium; caffeine and stress burn it up and we also sweat it out.
+So if you’re drinking lots of coffee, doing at home workouts and feeling stressed during self-isolation then your levels may be low.
 And when you look at the benefits of magnesium, it’s well worth making sure you get your full fix!

 If you are struggling to lose a few pounds it could be because your magnesium levels are out of whack.
 This mineral plays an important role in the metabolism of carbohydrates and glucose.